brahbassim/progress/README.md

 ## Errors

-If the `SHOW_ERRORS` configuration setting is set to `true`, full error detail will be shown in the browser if an error or exception occurs.
+If the `APP_DEBUG` configuration setting is set to `true`, full error detail will be shown in the browser if an error or exception occurs.
 If it's set to `false`, a generic message will be shown using the [App/Views/404.html](App/Views/404.html) or [App/Views/500.html](App/Views/500.html) views, depending on the error.

 ## Web server configuration

 Pretty URLs are enabled using web server rewrite rules.
 An [.htaccess](public/.htaccess) file is included in the `public` folder.
-Equivalent nginx configuration is in the [nginx-configuration.txt](nginx-configuration.txt) file.
+Equivalent nginx configuration is in the [public/nginx.txt](public/nginx.txt) file.

 ---

-Signup for the course [here](https://davehollingworth.net/phpmvcg) and understand how this framework is built from scratch, putting it all together step by step.